ConductorOne/baton-slack/README.md

   - admin.users:read

 Other difference is in the way the application is installed, on enterprise grid app should be installed on the Organization level and on all the Workspaces from which you want to sync the resources.
 The installation has to be done by Admin or Owner of an Enterprise Grid organization.
 More info with an example [here](https://api.slack.com/methods/admin.teams.list#markdown).
-To work with Enterprise Grid APIs use User Oath Token passed as `--enterprise-token` along with the Bot User OAuth Token passed via `--token` flag.
+To work with Enterprise Grid APIs use User OAuth Token passed as `--enterprise-token` along with the Bot User OAuth Token passed via `--token` flag.

 ## brew